astroumd/VelFieSmo/README.md

 # VelFieSmo
-Smoothing of Galactic Velocity Fields
+Smoothing of Galactic Velocity Fields, a Summer 2019 Gradmap Study